-"Ono" means delicious in Hawaiian, and that's exactly what the fried rice in Hawaii tastes like!!
-Essentially, fried rice is a dish you can make with "whatevas."
+"Ono" means delicious in Hawaiian, and that's the perfect way to describe the fried rice in Hawaii!
+Essentially, fried rice is a dish you can make with whatever you have on hand.
 Got leftovers?
 Make fried rice!
 There's really no limit to what you can create.
 As Uncle Bobby says,

 "Get steak fried rice, pork fried rice, shrimp fried rice, smoked meat fried rice, kim chee fried rice, char siu fried rice, ahi fried rice, da junk kine fried rice dat only get peas an' carrot inside..."

-To give your fried rice the "island-style" feel, you will need four important items; Cooked white rice, shoyu (soy sauce), oyster sauce, and seasame oil.
-After that, the rest it up to you!
+To give your fried rice the "island-style" feel, you will need four important items; Cooked white rice, shoyu (soy sauce), oyster sauce, and sesame oil.
+After that, the rest is up to you!

 - 4 cups cooked white rice

 - 3 tablespoons shoyu

 - 3 tablespoons oyster sauce

 - 2 large Portuguese sausage

 - Black pepper (to taste)

 Helpful hint: If you don't like the strong flavor of oyster sauce, you can nix it altogether.
 Just use more shoyu instead.